PRX/Porter/README.md

-# Rexif
+# Porter

 tktktk

 ## Messaging I/O

-Rexif receives messages to start jobs, and sends messages while jobs are running, and when jobs complete or fail.
+Porter receives messages to start jobs, and sends messages while jobs are running, and when jobs complete or fail.

 ### Starting a Job

-When you want to start a job, a message must be sent to Rexif.
+When you want to start a job, a message must be sent to Porter.
 This can be done either directly through the [AWS Step Functions API](https://docs.aws.amazon.com/step-functions/latest/apireference/Welcome.html), or by way of an SNS topic that is created along side the state machine when the CloudFormation stack is launched.

 **API Example**